 top of page

-NIHR Advanced Fellowship Award: Dr Stephen Lim, Consultant Geriatrician University Hospital
+NIHR Advanced Fellowship Award: Dr Stephen Lim, Honorary Consultant Geriatrician University Hospital

-Southampton NHS Foundation Trust and NIHR Clinical Lecturer in Geriatric Medicine University of Southampton
+Southampton NHS Foundation Trust and Principal Clinical Research Fellow, University of Southampton

-Team: Dr Samantha Meredith Research Fellow, University of Southampton, Dr Beth Stuart Clinical Trials Unit statistician, University of Southampton
+Team: Dr Samantha Meredith Research Fellow, University of Southampton, Professor Beth Stuart Clinical Trials Co-director of the Pragmatic Trials Unit, Queen Mary University of London, Professor Carl Thompson Applied Health Research, University of Leeds

 Aim(s) of the research